jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 ####git --help

 This will either print the usage of the git command if git is already installed, or trigger the Command Line Tools (OS X) for Xcode to install.

+After the Command Line Tools are installed go back to the terminal and type:

+####man git

 ###Install Java